 The conclusions of these prestigious experts are memorialized in The Jefferson Statement.
 The names and biographical information of the endorsers, who have formed a “Legal Board of Reference” for the Convention of States Project, are listed below the Statement.

-Robert P. George holds Princeton's celebrated McCormick Chair in Jurisprudence and is the founding director of the James Madison Program in American Ideals and Institutions.
-He is chairman of the United States Commission on International Religious Freedom (USCIRF).
-He has served on the President’s Council on Bioethics and as a presidential appointee to the United States Commission on Civil Rights.
+Robert P. George is one of the nation’s leading conservative legal scholars and is the founding director of the James Madison Program in American Ideals and Institutions.
+He is chairman of the United States Commission on International Religious Freedom (USCIRF) and has served as a presidential appointee to the United States Commission on Civil Rights.

-Mark Levin is one of America’s preeminent conservative commentators and constitutional lawyers.
-Mark is the author of several New York Times bestselling books including Men in Black (2007), Liberty and Tyranny (2010), Ameritopia (2012) and The Liberty Amendments (2013).
+Mark Levin is one of America’s preeminent constitutional lawyers and the author of several New York Times bestselling books including Men in Black (2007), Liberty and Tyranny (2010), Ameritopia (2012) and The Liberty Amendments (2013).
 Mr. Levin has served as a top advisor to several members of President Ronald Reagan’s Cabinet—including as Chief of Staff to the Attorney General of the United States, Edwin Meese.

 Nelson Lund is University Professor at George Mason University School of Law.
 After clerking for Justice Sandra Day O’Connor, he served in the White House as Associate Counsel to President George H.W.
 Bush.